vytross/slimy/README.md

 # slimy
-This is currently a pretty naive attempt at this problem, largely with stolen code.
-Shoutout everyone that's done this before me.
-Hopefully as time goes on the amount of code that's stolen goes to 0.
+This is currently a pretty naive attempt at this problem, and many have done this before me.

 I have a few ideas that I think are pretty good that will, in theory, speed this up by several orders of magnitude.
 I don't know yet whether a whole-world search will be possible or not, but I'll give it my best shot.